 In Mansfield ISD, parents and students have the opportunity to choose the educational pathway that is the best fit for them.
 The Power of Choice allows students of all ages to take advantage of specific programs that are tailored to their needs—even if it is located outside of their designated attendance zone.

-MISD’s Schools of Choice offer options in the 2017-18 school year, such as two-way dual language, leadership academies, a science, technology, engineering and math (STEM) academy, an early college high school and more.
+MISD’s Schools of Choice offer options, such as two-way dual language, leadership academies, a science, technology, engineering and math (STEM) academy, an early college high school and more.

 MISD’s two-way dual language programs will allow Spanish and English native speakers the opportunity to learn two languages through cooperative learning and collaboration.
 The programs will also allow students to be college and career ready by becoming bilingual, bi-literate and multicultural.